Advancing your acting skills

 If you are interested in applying for both the BFA acting and BFA musical theatre programs, please view the musical theatre audition page and follow the audition protocol.

 The audition process provides us with an opportunity to evaluate your potential and our ability to educate you with respect to a career in theatre, film, and television.
 The process also affords you the chance to decide if our program is best suited to your goals and abilities.

 The audition for the acting track option in the BFA theatre and dance program will include the following activities:

 - Monologues — Prepare two contrasting monologues, not to exceed a combined total of three minutes.
 These selections should not require props.
 They should be appropriate to your age and type, and be prepared and memorized.
 Please review the Audition Preparation Guide for helpful suggestions.

 - Interviews — Following your monologues, you will be interviewed by members of the faculty to discuss your skills and interests.
 The interview will allow you to talk informally with faculty and discover what Missouri State University and you have to offer one another.

-- Parent chat — During the auditions, parents are invited to meet with department faculty for a question and answer session.
+- Parent chat — During the auditions at some locations, parents are invited to meet with department faculty for a question and answer session.